Everything you ever wanted to know about making Ganache! A simple, two-ingredient recipe for a delicious frosting, filling, drip, or glaze.

 - Don’t stir or agitate the ganache when it’s cooling/setting.
 This can also cause it to split.

-- Don’t refrigerate the ganache.
+- Don’t refrigerate the ganache before you need to use it.
 This will cause it to set too firm and you’ll need to heat it up again.

-- If your ganache is too soft when set: too much cream was used, or not enough chocolate.
+If your ganache is too soft when it is set too much cream was used or not enough chocolate.

-- If your ganache is too firm when set: too much chocolate was used, or not enough cream.
+If your ganache is too firm when it is set too much chocolate was used or not enough cream.

-Adding Butter – Most of my older ganache recipes included butter.
+Most of my older ganache recipes included butter.
 I used to add this for shine, but I think this was actually a big culprit in causing my ganache to split (too much fat).
-I do not recommend it, and have since stopped using it.
+I do not recommend it and have since stopped using it.
 All you need is chocolate and cream!

 I hope you found this post thorough and helpful.
 If you have any tips of your own on how you make (or save) ganache, I’d love to hear them in the comments!